ccipd/RADISTAT/README.md

 RADISTAT is a novel radiomic approach driven by the hypothesis that quantifying spatial organization of texture patterns within an ROI could allow for better capturing interactions between different tissue classes present in a given region; thus enabling more accurate characterization of disease or response phenotypes.

 Reference MATLAB and Python implementations of RADISTAT are provided.
+Basic installation instructions for Python are also provided within the relevant subfolder.

 Further details can be found in the associated manuscript: